peter/python-content-api/README.md

 TODO:

-* OpenAPI supports parameter default values
-* List endpoint should support filter param: add tests, docs, and lt/gt support
 * Unique constraint for mongodb
 * Add a change log
+* Use OpenAPI support for parameter default values

 Some alternatives for building an API like this in Python with popular frameworks: